 Overview

-The TurtleBot 4 runs on Ubuntu 20.04 LTS (Focal Fossa) or Ubuntu 22.04 (Jammy Jellyfish) and currently only supports ROS 2 Galactic or ROS 2 Humble respectively.
+The TurtleBot 4 runs on Ubuntu 24.04 (Noble Numbat) with ROS 2 Jazzy or Ubuntu 22.04 (Jammy Jellyfish) with ROS 2 Humble.
+TurtleBot 4 was previously available on Ubuntu 20.04 (Focal Fossa) with ROS 2 Galactic, but this distribution is now past its end-of-life date and is no longer supported.
 The TurtleBot 4 software is entirely open source under the Apache 2.0 license, and is available on the TurtleBot Github.

 There are 2 main computers that run software used by TurtleBot 4: the onboard Raspberry Pi 4B, and the Create® 3 onboard processor.
 The user can also connect to the robot with their own PC to visualise sensor data, configure and control the robot, and more.
 Each computer is required to run the same version of Ubuntu and ROS 2 as the Turtlebot 4.